jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 The GUID is a globally unique identifier assigned by the PMP to a story, image, audio, or video.
 You can find the GUID for a piece of content by using the [PMP search engine](https://support.pmp.io/).

-For more on the fascinating topic of GUIDs, you can also see our documentation on [What is a GUID and how to use it](what-is-a-pmp-guid.md).
+For more on PMP GUIDs, you can also see our documentation on [What is a GUID and how to use it](what-is-a-pmp-guid.md).

 ### Assuming you have the GUID of a story you want to pull into Core Publisher: